luciopaiva/particles/README.md

 # To do

+- at the press of a key, select a particle randomly and show its neighbors (for debugging purposes)
+- toogle force mode:
+  1. inverse gravitation force (inversely proportional to the square distance between each pair of particles)
+  2. nearby springs (find nearest n, calculate average distance d and use it as a the rest length of a spring between the particle and each of the n neighbors)
 - fix the nearest n when considering neighbors?
 - along with the proposal above, also adjust grid based on how many particles are being simulated, so we can scale (otherwise, as the density increases, grid cells would contain more and more particles)
-- at the press of a key, select a particle randomly and show its neighbors (for debugging purposes)
 - show stats for each cell (index and num of particles)
-- paint particles according to their current cell (would detected particles out of their respective cells)
 - press spacebar to introduce a batch of particles, all travelling at the same speed and heading (alternatively, each spacebar press would introduce a single one, and the user could press it several times to create a stream of particles)